 'Soil health' is described as a condition of dynamic balance between flora and fauna and their surrounding soil environment, in which all the former's metabolic functions run smoothly without any interference, impedance from the latter [1].
 Soil health is the ability of soil to continue and operate as a vibrant living ecosystem that supports plants, animals and humans.
 Soil health is a word used frequently in conversations about sustainable agriculture to indicate the overall state and quality of the soil resource.
 We have clean air and water, abundant crops and forests, productive grazing grounds, diversified fauna and attractive vistas because of healthy soil.
 All agricultural systems require management to function properly.
 Despite this, there is evidence of extensive damage of the environment due to erosion and degradation of organic matter in agricultural soils.
 Pollution, compaction and salinity increasing as well as other negative consequences.
+Plant cover affects soil biological properties via quality of root exudates and decomposition of litter.
+The release of root exudates into the rhizosphere is known to enhance soil biological activity and alter microbial community structure.
+Addition of labile root exudate components to the rhizosphere induced a small but significant increase on litter decomposition but that the magnitude of this effect was regulated by temperature.

 Rice (Oryza sativa) is a component of widely varying cropping sequences.
 Rice-based cropping sequences form an integral part of agriculture in Tamil Nadu.
 Several intense rice-based cropping sequences have been noticed and are being practiced by the farmers.
 While intensive agriculture, those involving exhaustive high yielding varieties of rice and other crops, has led to heavy withdrawal of nutrients from the soil by crops, imbalanced and indiscriminate use of chemical fertilizers has resulted in deterioration and degradation of soil health [2].
 According to the FAO, global rice demand in 2020 would be 800 MT, whereas current output is 600 MT.
 To satisfy future requirements, an extra 200 million tonnes must be generated by boosting productivity per hectare [3].
 Even when rice is planted with appropriate N, P and K, the productivity of the crop is dropping.
-Previously conducted experiment in the same established field which comprising seven different crop rotations viz., rice-black gram, rice-sesame, rice+dhaincha-maize+green gram, rice+dhaincha-bhendi, rice+dhaincha-ragi, rice+dhaincha-varagu, rice+dhaincha-fodder cowpea with first crop of green manure in all rotations.
+Previously conducted experiment in the same established field comprising of seven different crop rotations viz., rice-black gram, rice-sesame, rice+dhaincha-maize+green gram, rice+dhaincha-bhendi, rice+dhaincha-varagu, rice+dhaincha-fodder cowpea with first crop of green manure in all rotations.
 The results revealed that crop rotations had a significant impact on soil quality by altering their properties [4].
 Suitable rice-based cropping sequence has to be evaluated, to assess the stability in production.
-Hence with this context, a research work was carried out to evaluate the soil biological properties in different cropping sequences.
+Hence in this context, a research work was carried out to evaluate the soil biological properties in different cropping sequences in order to ascertain the health of cultivated soil.